Kritik-Mandal/Slash-Bot/README.md

 # Slash-Bot
 Based on the wokcommands module: https://www.npmjs.com/package/wokcommands

-It supports slash commands aswell!
+As the name suggests, it supports slash commands!